kaycebasques/kayce.basqu.es/src/blog/ancestors.md

 There's probably a point when the numbers get nonsensical, right?
 We double the number of ancestors every generation.
 At what point does the number of ancestors exceed the number of humans that were probably alive at that point in time?
-I will probably mess up the math, but let's give it a shot.
-Slack (the author, not the knowledge blackhole) says that ten generations ago is 250-300 years, so let's take the low value (250) and assume 25 years between each generation.
+I will surely mess up the math, but let's give it a shot.
+Slack (the author, not the blackhole of knowledge) says that ten generations ago is 250-300 years, so let's take the low value (250) and assume 25 years between each generation.
 We'll also assume that you were born today (happy birthday!).